 Many growers consider breeding new cultivars by pollination as the most fun part of growing Haworthias, which involves the search for new patterns, colors, shapes, and textures.
 Pollination can only be successful between two genetically different plants.
 And in many cases, hybridization can be done between different species in the same genus, even between genera in the Aloeae tribe.

-Fine tweezers and a headband magnifier are useful tools for pollination.
-Tweezers should be sterilized before using.
+A pair of fine tweezers and a headband magnifier are useful tools for pollination.
+Tweezers could be sterilized before using.

-The seed pod will keep growing for another 1~2 weeks.
-Once it matures, the pod snaps open to spill the seeds.
-To not lose the tiny black seeds of a Haworthia, when the color of the pod turns darker, loosely wrap it with a transparent sticky tape and leave some padding on the top.
-This allows the pod to breathe and will keep all the seeds inside it.
+The seed pod will keep growing for another ~2 weeks.
+Once it matures, the pod will snap open to spill the seeds.
+To not lose the tiny black seeds, when the color of the pod turns darker, loosely wrap it with transparent sticky tape and leave the top opened.
+This allows the pod to breathe while keeps all seeds inside it.